AnalyticModeling/GEFs/README.md

 ## Requirements for Running the Toolbox
 The toolbox may be used in Python or MATLAB.
-In either case, you will need to install Python along with required libraries.
+In either case, you will need to install Python along with required libraries which are listed in `requirements.txt`.

 To install the requirements, run the following in Python 3,